Mechanical Support Engineer

 At Westinghouse, innovation is in our DNA.
 We are creative.
 We think differently.
 We reimagine the possible across the nuclear industry every day.

 As a Mechanical Support Engineer, you will work in partnership with leaders, key stakeholders, and the Engineering Team to implement solutions to high engineering standards, both design and technical and in compliance with statutory regulations by ensuring that industry best practice is followed, including PSSR, PUWER and LOLER.
-You will support all aspects the lifecycle of a chemical plant from design through to decommissioning.
+You will support all aspects of the lifecycle of a chemical plant from design through to decommissioning.

 Reporting to the Plant Manager you will maintain the mechanical engineering competency standards.